Cheap Asian workers flock to Portugal's farms | DW | 08.06.2021

 "Their dream has become a nightmare," Joshy said.

 The success of Portuguese agriculture in recent years has become its curse.
-As the country exports more and more berries and vegetables, its appetite for cheaper labor has only grown.
+As the country exports more and more berries and vegetables, the demand for cheap labor has soared.

 "Everything is legal here," the farmer assures.
 "The workers get the minimum wage.
 They are all registered."